Facilities: An Update (April 25, 2018)

 - We did NOT hear a consensus about relocating fifth-graders to the elementary schools.
 However, since returning fifth-grade to elementary schools had previously arisen as a strong preference, we will remain open to furthering this conversation.

 - We heard an interest in additional options.
 These options include a 5-8 campus that provides updated facilities and eliminates a school transition during the critical “middle grade” years.
-Another option is creating an “academy” to serve students – perhaps high-need students—in the elementary or middle-grade years.
+Another option is creating a specialty academy to serve students in the elementary or middle-grade years.
 And we’ll continue to consider one option that was already on the table – returning fifth grade to elementary schools (which requires the construction of a seventh elementary school), and remodeling Walker or Buford (or another location) to better accommodate our sixth-through-eighth-grade students.

 - We heard interest in combining our capacity needs and our modernization needs.
 If we can identify solutions that both expand capacity and modernize our facilities, there is support for a greater investment that would provide our community with a bigger return.